 In Paris, vegetarian and vegan options are getting easier to find but for now, meat is king.
 Especially beef.
-In most café-restaurants, bistros and brasseries steak is on the menu, with all the usual suspects on board - côte de boeuf, entrecôte, bavette, faux-filet, rumsteak, filet mignon and plain old steak, bifteck.
-[Note: unless filet mignon is followed by the word boeuf, it's always pork!]
-Paleron and gîte get simmered to tenderness in colder-weather stews such as Boeuf Bourguignon or Pot-Au-Feu.
-Côte de boeuf, beef on the rib or côte, is greatly prized.
-It's pricier, might have to be reserved in advance and, because of its size, shared.
+Most café-restaurants, bistros and brasseries will offer steak in some form on the menu, with all the usual suspects - côte de boeuf, entrecôte, bavette, faux-filet, rumsteak, filet mignon and plain old steak, or bifteck.
+[Warning: unless filet mignon is followed by the word boeuf, it's always pork!]
+Paleron and gîte are simmered to tenderness in colder-weather stews such as Boeuf Bourguignon or Pot-Au-Feu.
+Côte de boeuf, beef on the rib or the côte, is greatly prized as well as pricier, and might have to be reserved in advance.
+And, because of its size, shared.
 No T-bone here.

 At the butcher's, the race bovine or cattle breed is proudly displayed, often with a photo: Charolais, Salers, Aubrac, Limousin, Rouge des prés, Gasconne, and for the past few years, Angus.
 Where the beef comes from (origine France for example) is required to be posted, somewhere.